berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

         screen, int   *attrib list )   ;

-glXChooseVisual returns a pointer to an XVisualInfo structure describing the visual that best matches the speci ed attributes.
+glXChooseVisual returns a pointer to an XVisualInfo structure describing the visual that best matches the specified attributes.
 If no matching visual exists, NULL is returned.

-The attributes are matched in an attribute-speci c manner, as shown in Table 2.
-Some of the attributes, such as GLX LEVEL, must match the speci ed value exactly; others, such as, GLX BUFFER SIZE and GLX RED SIZE must meet or exceed the speci ed minimum values.
-In the case of GLX BUFFER SIZE, preference is given based on how close the visual's attribute value is to the speci ed value.
+The attributes are matched in an attribute-specific manner, as shown in Table 2.
+Some of the attributes, such as GLX LEVEL, must match the specified value exactly; others, such as, GLX BUFFER SIZE and GLX RED SIZE must meet or exceed the specified minimum values.
+In the case of GLX BUFFER SIZE, preference is given based on how close the visual's attribute value is to the specified value.
 (Attributes that are matched in this manner have minimum, smallest listed as their selec- tion criteria in Table 2.)
-In the case of GLX RED SIZE, if the speci ed value is non-zero, then preference is given to visuals with the largest value for this attribute; otherwise preference is given to visuals with the smallest value.
+In the case of GLX RED SIZE, if the specified value is non-zero, then preference is given to visuals with the largest value for this attribute; otherwise preference is given to visuals with the smallest value.
 (Attributes that are matched in this manner have